I. Principles of stain removal

 (1) Spray method

-Method for removing water-soluble stains by using the spraying force of a spray gun.
+A method for removing water-soluble stains by using the spraying force of a spray gun.
 Suitable for fabrics with tight structure and strong bearing capacity.

 (Two) soaking method

-(IV) Absorption method
+(4) Absorption method

 3. Issues to note when removing stains